jfet97/tc39-proposal-object-gather/README.md

 }
 ```
 Like the array rest situation, `arguments` will contain each argument.
-That function will be called as we call a function that use the array rest:
+That function will be called as we call a function that use the array rest.
+This is one strength of the proposal because the call site remains clean:
 ```js
 F(arg1, arg2);
 ```